ClosingBracket/osv/README.md

 Finally, some boot parameters passed to the kernel may affect the boot time:
 - `--console serial` - this disables VGA console that is [slow to initialize](https://github.com/cloudius-systems/osv/issues/987) and can shave off 60-70 ms on QEMU
-- `--nopci` - this disables enumeration of PCI devices especially if we know none are present (QEMU with microvm or firecracker) and can shave off 10-20 ms
+- `--nopci` - this disables enumeration of PCI devices especially if we know none are present (QEMU with microvm or Firecracker) and can shave off 10-20 ms
 - `--redirect=/tmp/out` - writing to the console can impact the performance quite severely (30-40%) if application logs a lot, so redirecting standard output and error to a file might speed up performance quite a lot